line/armeria/site/src/sphinx/client-retry.rst

 In the example above, every attempt is made before it is timed out because the :api:`Backoff` is disabled.
 However, what if a :api:`Backoff` is enabled and the moment of trying next attempt is after the point of :api:`ResponseTimeoutException`?
-In such a case, the :api:`RetryingClient` does not schedule for the next attempt and finish the retry session immediately with the last :api:`Response`.
+In such a case, the :api:`RetryingClient` does not schedule for the next attempt, but finishes the retry session immediately with the last received :api:`Response`.
 Consider the following example:

 .. uml::